-Both adults and children can have long COVID, with studies showing that between 13-35% of children experience post-COVID symptoms[1][2] These symptoms can be very disruptive for some individuals and interfere with normal activity in school, work, exercise/sports or other hobbies.
-We are still learning about the wide array of symptoms and late effects of COVID and what causes these symptoms.
+Both adults and children can have long COVID, with studies showing that between 10-25% of children experience post-COVID symptoms[1][2] These symptoms can be very disruptive for some individuals and interfere with normal activity in school, work, exercise/sports or other hobbies.
+We are still learning about the wide array of symptoms and late effects of COVID, what causes these symptoms and how to best manage this condition.

-In May 2021, Children’s National Hospital launched the pediatric Post-COVID Program to provide families with access to multiple providers who are experienced in the evaluation and management of children and adolescents affected by long COVID – all at one appointment in one convenient location.
+In May 2021, Children’s National Hospital launched the pediatric Post-COVID Program, housed in the Division of Infectious Diseases, to provide families with access to multiple providers who are experienced in the evaluation and management of children and adolescents affected by Long COVID – all at one appointment in one convenient location.

 How to Become a Patient of the Pediatric Post-COVID Program